JetBrains/teamcity-sdk-docs/topics/kotlin-dsl-extensions.md

 <td>

-Sets a parameter as required or optional.
+Marks a parameter as required or optional.

 </td>